 Our faculty continues to garner honors from professional organizations.
 Dr. Evelyn Bromet was presented with the Hamilton Award by the American Psychopathological Association.
 Dr. Gabrielle Carlson received the Association's Zubin Award for her role in psychopathology research.
 She also received the American Psychiatric Association's Agnes Purcell McGavin Award for Prevention.

-To increase support for psychiatry, we worked with the Advancement Office to hire Elsa Scheie in the newly created position of Development Associate for Psychiatry and Imaging.
-We were fortunate to recruit a highly skilled administrator, Dr. Kristie Golden, to serve as Administrative Director.
-Dr. Golden and I are working with our partners in the hospital administration to create a balanced scorecard approach to the operation of the department.
+The Department of Psychiatry was fortunate to recruit a highly skilled administrator, Dr. Kristie Golden, to serve as Administrative Director for the department, as well as Susan Wilner, LCSW, as Behavioral Health Services Assistant Director.
+We are working collaboratively to create a balanced scorecard approach to the operation of the department.